Borthwick faces dynamic Italy seeking first win

 In Ollie Lawrence he has a physical ball carrier who will test the gainline at inside centre, while Henry Slade is an elegant runner and distributor at 13.

-England were true to their pre-game promise against the Scots as they looked to move the ball quickly in attack.
-Joe Marchant, who drops out of the matchday squad entirely, failed to punch enough gaps in the blue line as a crash runner.
+England were true to their pre-game promise against Scotland as they looked to move the ball quickly in attack.
+But Joe Marchant, who drops out of the matchday squad entirely, failed to punch enough gaps in the blue line as a crash runner.

 Lawrence has an 11kg advantage over Marchant so Borthwick will hope for more impact.
 Once the line has been broken, Slade's skillset will come to the fore in attacking the space and feeding the back three.

-But maybe the most exciting news from the team announcement surrounded a player who will start on the bench.
+Yet perhaps the most exciting news from the team announcement surrounded a player who will start on the bench.

-London Irish wing Henry Arundell has recovered from a foot problem to be named among the replacements, from where England attack coach Nick Evans says he will be "deployed".
+London Irish wing Henry Arundell has recovered from a foot problem and has been named among the replacements, from where England attack coach Nick Evans says he will be "deployed".

 "Henry's special, so special, and I've loved watching him train," said the former New Zealand fly-half.